-Title: End of year 2018/19 Council Plan / Directorate Plan performance reports Purpose: To present for approval the end of year 2018/19 Council Plan/Directorate Plan performance reports.
-Recommendation: That the Audit and Scrutiny agrees to note the end of year 2018/19 Council Plan/Directorate Plan performance reports.
+Cabinet Title: End of year 2018/19 Council Plan / Directorate Plan performance reports Purpose: To present for approval the end of year 2018/19 Council Plan/Directorate Plan performance reports.
+Recommendation: That the Cabinet agrees to (a) approve the end of year 2018/19 Council Plan/Directorate Plan performance reports; and (b) refer the report to the Audit and Scrutiny Committee on the 10 September 2019 for further scrutiny.